tngaspar/twitter-stream-mongo/README.md

 MONGODB_REPLICA_SET_KEY=[choose ReplicaKey]
 ```

 Replace all fields between brackets.
 You may find the twitter documentation for the `SEARCH RULE` <a href="https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule">here</a>.
-By default the rule has `lan:en`, `-is:retweet` and `-is:reply` implicit so theres no need to add this parameters.
+By default the rule has `lang:en`, `-is:retweet` and `-is:reply` implicit so there's no need to add this parameters.

 3. Add password to `mongo-url` on `monstache/monstache.config.toml`: